NVIDIA/open-gpu-kernel-modules/README.md

     build compiles without debugging information.
 This also enables various debug log messages in the kernel modules.

+USE_KBUILD - Set this to "1" to build all sources using the linux kernel build
+    system.
+This is needed to support features like RANDSTRUCT, kCFI or grsecurity kernels.

 These variables can be set on the make command line.
 E.g.,

     make modules -j$(nproc) NV_VERBOSE=1